 Open Box Education Centre is an independent alternative provision school registered with the Department for Education to provide full time education for up to 16-20 students in Years 10 & 11 and is subject to inspections by OFSTED.
 Open Box Education Centre is also registered with Essex County Council on the Essex Directory of Alternative Providers.

-Referrals can be made to the Open Box Alternative Education Centre for students who will be in either Year 10 or Year 11 in September 2017 with reference to the following guidelines:
+Referrals can be made to the Open Box Alternative Education Centre for students who will be in either Year 10 or Year 11 when they join us with reference to the following guidelines:

 The programme is suitable for students where removal from the school environment and the normal curriculum is deemed necessary for their wellbeing and academic progress.